AliEmreSenel/BAIStatsProject2023/README.md

 This folder contains all the plots that have been used in the pdf.

 ### 4. Stats_Project.pdf
 This file summarises the studies all of the analyses that were done.
-The source file is Stats_Project.tex
+The source file is Stats_Project.tex.

+### 5. columns_description.csv
+csv file containing a description of all the columns in application_data.csv.

+### 6. application_data.csv
+csv file containg the original dataset.

+### 7. application_data_remove_na.csv
+csv file obtained from application_data.csv which was used for the analyses in Analysis_Clean.r.